AzareOfficial/Stable-Diffusion-AMD/README.md

 Run **webui-user.bat** and wait until everything is established and until the page opens in the browser.

+If have problem with card memory u can read [this](https://github.com/lshqqytiger/stable-diffusion-webui-directml/discussions/84) and it maybe should help

 Check Task Manager on Windows, if you did it right your graphics card will be used instead of the processor.
 **Have Fun!**